With April sunshine and showers, let’s hope we see lots of rainbows this month!

 You could even harvest some nettles to make a free Nitrogen feed for your plants!
-This can be done at any time of year: wearing gloves, cut some of your nettles, then crush or bruise them, place them in a bottle or something with a lid, (as they smell rather unpleasant!) and partly fill with water.
+This can be done at any time of year: wearing gloves, cut some of your nettles, then crush or bruise the nettle leaves and stems, place them in a bottle or in a container with a lid, (as they smell rather unpleasant!) and partly fill with water.
 You may want to use a stone to weigh the nettles down and keep them submerged.
 Then just fill up ½ to ¾ of your container with water.
 Your feed will be ready to use after only four weeks; dilute it one part nettle tea, to ten parts water and then water on and around your plants.

 Other jobs this month:

-Plant up hanging baskets and containers for a beautiful display over the next few months.
+Plant up hanging baskets and containers for a beautiful display over the coming months.

 Plant Agapanthus, hybrid Gladiolus, Nerine, Schizostylis, and Zantedeschia.

-Plant shallots, plant second early potatoes and maincrop varieties.
+Plant shallots, plant second early potatoes, and maincrop potato varieties.

 In the greenhouse: sow French beans, courgettes, pumpkin, and sweet corn.